 Quick summary if you have limited time or can’t read the whole article

-The Tracer360 is super light.
-The vest is comfortable and the LED lights are embedded directly in the vest and straps and are designed to make you highly visible from any angle or direction.
+Both the Tracer360 and Tracer2 are super lightweight.
+Each LED vest is comfortable and has the lights embedded directly in the vest and straps so you are highly visible from any angle or direction.
 Each vest has a choice of LED light patterns to make you highly visible to vehicles, early morning cyclists, and pedestrians.

-I use mine all the time.
-I purchased my vest from Amazon back in October of 2018, and it is still operating as if it was brand new.
+I purchased my Tracer360 vest from Amazon back in October of 2018, and it is still operating as if it was brand new.
 Because I use it so much and the fact that it makes me highly visible, it has become of my favorite running gear items.
 It is right up there with my Garmin 55 and running shoes.

-If you want to remain safe and highly visible in the dark, the Noxgear Tracer360 is well worth the money.
-And it isn’t just my opinion, head over and ask our Facebook Group.
-The Tracer360 is a group favorite.
-By the way, the Facebook group is free to join!
+If you want to remain safe and highly visible in the dark, Noxgear is well worth the money.
+And it isn’t just my opinion.
+Head over and ask our RunBuzz Facebook Group what they think.
+Noxgear is a group favorite and comes highly recommended.

 Because Noxgear is affordable, easy to take on and off, and is recommended by so many runners, I feel it is the best piece of gear out there for night-time running.

-This video shows you what it looks like.
+This video shows you what the Noxgear Tracer360 looks like:

 The importance of high visibility when running

-So before I jump into the Tracer360 review, here is a crazy statistic.
+So before I jump into the Noxgear Tracer360 and Tracer2 reviews, here is a crazy statistic.

-According to the National Highway Traffic Safety Administration, on average over two years, nearly one million runners, walkers, and cyclists are hit by motorists.
+According to the National Highway Traffic Safety Administration, on average over a two-year period, nearly one million runners, walkers, and cyclists are hit by motorists.
 In a 2010 report, 69% of pedestrian fatalities occurred at night with the most dangerous hours between 6 p.m and 9 p.m.

 360 Degree Illumination